$\Upsilon$ suppression at forward rapidity in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Experimental apparatus and data sample

 An extensive description of the ALICE apparatus can be found in \cite{Aamodt:2008zz,Abelev:2014ffa}.
 The analysis presented in this Letter is based on muons detected at forward rapidity ($2.5<y<4$)\footnote{In the ALICE reference frame, the muon spectrometer covers a negative $\eta$ range and consequently a negative $y$ range.
 We have chosen to present our results with a positive $y$ notation} with the muon spectrometer~\cite{Aamodt:2011gj}.
 The detectors relevant for \upsi measurements in \pbpb collisions are described below.

 The Silicon Pixel Detector, corresponding to the two innermost layers of the Inner Tracking System~\cite{Aamodt:2010aa}, is used for the primary vertex determination.
 The inner and outer layer cover the pseudo-rapidity ranges $|\eta|<2$ and $|\eta|<1.4$, respectively.
 The V0 scintillator hodoscopes~\cite{Abbas:2013taa} provide the centrality estimate.
 They are made of two arrays of scintillators placed in the pseudo-rapidity ranges $2.8<\eta<5.1$ and $-3.7<\eta<-1.7$.
 The logical AND of the signals from the two hodoscopes constitutes the Minimum Bias (MB) trigger.
 The MB trigger is fully efficient for the studied 0--90\% most central collisions.
 The Zero Degree Calorimeters (ZDC) are installed at $\pm112.5$ m from the nominal interaction point along the beam line.
 Each of the two ZDCs is composed of two sampling calorimeters designed for detecting spectator protons, neutrons and nuclear fragments.
-The evaluation of the signal amplitude of the ZDCs allows for the rejection of events corresponding to an electromagnetic interaction of the colliding Pb nuclei \cite{ALICE:2012aa}.
+The evaluation of the signal amplitudes of the ZDCs allows for the rejection of events corresponding to an electromagnetic interaction of the colliding Pb nuclei \cite{ALICE:2012aa}.

 The muon spectrometer covers the pseudorapidity range $-4<\eta<-2.5$.
 It is composed of a front absorber, which filters muons upstream of the muon tracker, consisting of five tracking stations with two planes of cathode-pad chambers each, and of a dipole magnet providing a $3$ T$\cdot$m integrated magnetic field.
 Downstream of the tracking system, a 1.2~m thick iron wall stops efficiently the punch-through hadrons.
 The muon trigger system is located downstream of the iron wall and consists of two stations, each one equipped with two planes of Resistive Plate Chambers (RPC), with an efficiency higher than 95\%~\cite{mtrBossu2012}.
 The muon-trigger system is able to deliver single and dimuon triggers selecting muons with $\pt$ larger than a programmable threshold, via an algorithm based on the RPC spatial information~\cite{mtr2006}.
 Throughout its entire length, a conical absorber shields the muon spectrometer against secondary particles produced by the interaction of primary particles in the beam pipe.